ibexa/documentation-developer/docs/guide/content_rendering.md

     You can connect more than two Schedule blocks in this way, one after the other.
 It is also possible for multiple Schedule blocks to overflow into one.
 However, it is not possible to build a circular overflow (where a sequence of overflowing items eventually points to the original block).
 This is disabled in the UI.

-    The **Remove item** action removes the item from the block (but does not delete the Content item itself).
+    The **Remove item** action removes the item from the block (but does not delete the Content item itself.
+Deleting a Content item is possible from Content structure).
 When an item is removed, other content is pulled back to fill its place.
 This also happens to content that has already been pushed off the block – it will be pulled back even from a target overflow block.

     ##### Special Schedule block use cases